Jave01/i2c/README.md

 #### Windows

 1. Download the [libsodium-x.y.z-mingw.tar.gz](https://download.libsodium.org/libsodium/releases/) binaries and extract them to a folder of your choice.
-2. Take the contents of either the x64 or x32 folder and copy them to a folder called libsodium in the root of the project.
+2. Take the contents of either the x64 or x32 folder and copy them to a folder called libsodium in the root directory of the project.
 3. Then change your src/CMakeLists.txt to the following:

 ```cmake